warrenwoodhouse/gamesaves/README.md

 # gamesaves
-PRIVATE folder for Game Saves.
+PUBLIC folder for Game Saves.
+A private folder is available only for @warrenwoodhouse